goFrendiAsgard/zaruba/docs/core-concepts/task/long-running-service.md

 Running services with Zaruba gives you some advantages.
 Especially during development phase:

-* You can run many services in parallel (i.e: `zaruba please task-1 task-2... task-n`).
+* You can run many services in parallel (i,e., `zaruba please task-1 task-2... task-n`).
 * You can use re-use your service by [extending](./extend-task.md) it.
 * You can define some [pre-requisites](./define-task-dependencies.md) for your service.
 * If you run many services in parallel, you can see their logs in real time.